 That was my title, but these were Burroughs card counters, hardly computers, and my job was measuring and adjusting gear tolerances.
 But it was the first job I ever had in air conditioning.

 This was my last job before advertising.
 I sold furniture for 12 years, along with 18 other salespeople, at a Levitz in Levittown PA.
 It was pure commission, I made a lot of money compared to anything else I’d done, and I could still pursue music – and raise kids.
 The other salespeople came from every walk of life, as did the customers… and the stories, and the drama, and the stunts we pulled, and the screaming at meetings, every week – was crazy.
 Crazy good, and crazy bad.
 In the end, I came away with a very real understanding of what works and what doesn’t – in both advertising and in sales, and I still count on that instinct today.
 (The battlecry “everything must go” comes from those years.)
 I get it, and I get salespeople, and what it takes to close – whether a $200 end table or a $20M contract.
 I think that comes through in my work, and clients like that about me.

 I put away all hope of a serious (lucrative) music career when I turned 30.
 It’s true – you need one of three things to make it big in music: a mob connection, lottery-level luck, or serious / freakish natural talent & star quality (a la Prince).
 I missed on all counts, plus I can’t sing – and I don’t have the kind of ego that keeps pushing.
 Or I didn’t want it bad enough.
-Maybe, deep down, I like the ad business better, and the satisfaction of getting published daily, and the even deeper satisfaction helping clients win the day.
+Maybe, deep down, I like the ad business better, and the satisfaction of getting published on a regular basis, and the even deeper satisfaction helping clients win the day.
 But I still play guitar.